onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-43253
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.
+    The VNF or PNF Provider's Ansible playbooks **MUST** be designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.

     **Note**: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result